helios19/customer-analytics/README.md

 The UI of this application has been implemented using AngularJS 1.3 for which the source can be found in the `resources/static` folder of this project.
-The UI pages are responsive and built using `Bootstrap` making the view net and concise enough to be easily navigated.
+The UI pages are responsive and built using `Bootstrap` making the view net and concis.

 **BDD and Testability**